What are the tax advantages of registering a company in Cyprus?

 No exchange control restrictions - an IBC can open a bank account in any currency in Cyprus and abroad.

-Cyprus has 32 Double Tax Treaty agreements which apply to 40 countries that can be used to minimise tax.
+Cyprus has over 50 Double Tax Treaty agreements which can be used to minimise tax.

 What about foreign employees of IBCs?
 How will they be taxed?